-Tradition and innovation combine in our School’s rich history where we are recognized for our leadership in preparing professionals for nursing practice, management, education and scholarly activity.
+Tradition and innovation combine in our School’s rich history where we are recognized for our leadership in preparing professionals for nursing practice, MSN in healthcare leadership, education and scholarly activity.

 Over the years, Vanderbilt School of Nursing has established MSN programs of study in numerous advanced practice nursing specialty areas.
 The School’s Family Nurse Practitioner (FNP) program, for example, begun in 1975, is considered among the oldest and most progressive in the country – boasting cutting-edge clinical practice sites and extensive scholarly and research opportunities that give FNP students an advantage in developing as advanced practice nurses.
-The School also was one of the first to develop the role of Psychiatric-Mental Health Nurse Practitioner (FPMHNP) and has added dual focus programs and dual degrees that combine educational areas such as Nurse-Midwifery/FNP and an MSN/PhD fast-track program.
+The School also was one of the first to develop the role of Psychiatric-Mental Health Nurse Practitioner (FPMHNP) and has added dual focus programs and dual degrees that combine educational areas such as Nurse-Midwifery/FNP.